rahul13ramesh/MultiTask_ModelZoo/README.md

 ## Usage

 The two key executable files are `modelzoo.py` and `multihead.py`.
-The `-h` flag can be used to list the argparse arguments.
-For example to run Multihead and Model Zoo, execute:
+The `-h` flag can be used to list the commandline arguments.
+For example, to run the Multihead and Model Zoo models, execute:

 ```
 python multihead.py --data_config ./config/dataset/coarse_cifar100.yaml \